Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 Move over palm oil, make room for the vegetable oil of the future: Algae oil.

-If we open our fridge, pantry, bathroom cabinet or laundry room and take a close look at all the products we keep in there, we have a very high chance of finding palm oil in at least half of them.
-In most ingredient lists, palm oil often hides behind the“vegetable oil” pseudonym which makes it hard to identify.
+If we open our fridge, bathroom cabinet or laundry room, and take a close look at the products we keep in there, we have a very high chance of finding palm oil in at least half of them.
+In most ingredient lists, palm oil often hides behind the “vegetable oil” pseudonym, which makes it hard to identify.

 PalmOilProducts

-In a previous article linking palm oil and deforestation, I explained how huge palm oil monocultures are rapidly substituting Indonesia’s old growth forests, pushing the Orangutan and countless other species to the brink of extinction and placing Indonesia to one of the top CO2 emitters in the world (not from burning fossil fuels, but from the massive CO2 levels released from deforestation).
+In a previous article linking palm oil and deforestation, I explained how huge palm oil mono-cultures are rapidly substituting Indonesia’s old growth forests, pushing some of the last Orangutans, and countless of other species to the brink of extinction.
+Deforestation is also placing Indonesia as one of the top CO2 emitters in the world -not from burning fossil fuels, but from the massive CO2 levels released from deforestation-.

 “Solazyme has pioneered an industrial biotechnology platform that harnesses the prolific oil-producing ability of microalgae.
 We use standard industrial fermentation equipment to efficiently scale and accelerate the microalgae’s natural oil production time to just a few days.
 Our platform is feedstock flexible and can utilize a wide variety of plant-based sugars, such as sugarcane-based sucrose, corn-based dextrose, and sugar from other biomass sources including cellulosics.
 By growing our proprietary microalgae in the absence of light using fermentation tanks to convert photosynthetic plant sugars into oil, we are in effect utilizing “indirect photosynthesis.”